Fort Lauderdale Employment Discrimination Attorneys Fight for Your Rights

 Contact a skilled South Florida employment discrimination lawyer today

 Employment discrimination claims often start with a hunch or feeling that something just isn’t right.
 So, you may be unsure about whether you have a valid case.
 Let the attorneys of Yeboah Law Group help you decipher the incident and determine whether an official claim with the Equal Employment Opportunity Commission (“EEOC”) and the Florida Commission on Human Relations is appropriate.
 Contact us today for trustworthy guidance and a commitment to your case.
-You can call us at 1-800-TELL-SAM or complete our contact form to schedule a free consultation.
+You can call us at 954-764-2338 or complete our contact form to schedule a free consultation.

 Se habla español.